 • juices;

-• yesterday's bread and crackers (easier to digest than fresh pastries);
+• yesterday's bread and crackers (easier to digest than fresh baked goods);

 • natural sweets (honey, mousse, jelly).